 FAQ

 Q: Can we eliminate human review entirely?
-A: Not recommended.
-Even highly accurate automation makes mistakes.
-Maintain human review for low-confidence extractions and periodic quality checks.
+A: This is not recommended.
+Even highly accurate automation systems produce errors.
+Maintain human review for low-confidence extractions and conduct periodic quality audits to catch systematic drift.

 Q: How do we handle poor quality scans?
-A: Image pre-processing (deskew, noise reduction) helps.
-Very poor quality may require re-scanning or manual processing.
-Set quality standards for document intake.
+A: Image pre-processing techniques such as deskewing and noise reduction improve extraction rates on degraded inputs.
+Documents of very poor quality may require re-scanning or manual processing.
+Setting quality standards at the document intake stage is the most effective mitigation.

 Q: What about handwritten content?
-A: Modern AI handles handwriting reasonably well, but accuracy is lower than printed text.
-Set expectations accordingly; plan for more exceptions.
+A: Modern AI handles handwriting reasonably well, but accuracy remains lower than for printed text.
+Set expectations accordingly and plan for a higher exception rate on handwritten fields.

 Q: How do we handle multiple languages?
-A: Most platforms support multiple languages.
-Check support for your specific languages.
-May need separate configuration per language.
+A: Most IDP platforms support multiple languages, though coverage varies.
+Confirm support for your specific languages before committing to a platform, as some may require separate configuration or models per language.

 Q: What's the typical ROI timeline?
-A: For high-volume use cases, 3-6 months.
-Lower volume or complex documents take longer.
-ROI depends heavily on volume.
+A: High-volume use cases typically reach positive ROI within 3-6 months.
+Lower volume or highly complex document types take longer.
+Volume is the single largest determinant of payback speed.

 Next Steps